UK Marriage or Spouse Visa

 It may be the case that your initial application for a UK marriage or spouse visa is refused.
 There are a variety of reasons why this can happen, including supplying incorrect documents, not disclosing previous visa or immigration issues, or assuming that the Home Office would be lenient or would find information themselves.

 You should avoid such mistakes so that the Home Office does not get a chance to refuse your visa application.
-In order to get expert legal advice on your UK Marriage or Spouse Visa application, get in touch with us.
-We guarantee you the successful outcome on cases where you provide us with all the documents we request for.
+In order to get expert legal advice on your UK marriage or spouse visa application, get in touch with us.
+We guarantee you the successful outcome in cases where you provide us with all the documents we request from you.

 How We Work

-- Provide you with a comprehensive checklist of documents according to your circumstances;
+- Provide you with a comprehensive checklist of required documents